stefanoslig/blog/_posts/ngrx-signals-store.md

 Most likely you have already understood the problem with the above custom feature.
 If I want to save the ***copied*** status for more than one elements in the page in the same store, it's not possible with the current implementation of the feature.
 When you start working with the NgRx Signals Store and with the custom features, one of the first problems you will encounter is how you can use the same custom feature multiple times in the same store.
 The solution for this is very nicely explained in an [article from Manfred Steyer](https://www.angulararchitects.io/en/blog/ngrx-signal-store-deep-dive-flexible-and-type-safe-custom-extensions/).
 In the next paragraph I will show how we can re-implement the above custom feature so it can be used many times in the same store so we can save the status of different elements in the page.
 What we need to implement is  a custom feature with dynamic properties.

-What we should be able to do at the end is to prefix the slices of the custom feature's state with a dynamic property.
-In this way we avoid having naming collisions in the state slices.
+In the end, we should be able to prefix the slices of the custom feature's state with a dynamic property.
+This way, we can avoid naming collisions in the state slices.
+For the same reason, we also want to prefix the methods.

 ![custom-feature-dynamic-properties](/assets/blog/ngrx-signals-store/custom-feature-dynamic-properties.png)

 To do this, we need to inform the type system about our intention to return prefixed slices and methods in the custom `SignalStoreFeature`.
 We do this by providing the following types: